buzzqw/TUS/OBSS/OBSSv2-eng.md

 ***Breath Weapon (Recharge 5-6).*** The dragon uses one of the following breath weapons:

-*Acid Breath.* The dragon exhales acid in a 20-foot line that is 5 feet wide.
+*Acid Breath.* The dragon exhales acid in a 20-meter line that is 5 meters wide.
 Each creature in that line must make a DC 12 Reflex Saving Throw, taking 18 (4d8) acid damage on a failed save, or half as much damage on a successful one.

-*Slowing Breath.* The dragon exhales gas in a 90-foot cone.
+*Slowing Breath.* The dragon exhales gas in a 90-meter cone.
 Each creature in that area must succeed on a DC 12 Fortitude Saving Throw.
 On a failed save, the creature has one less Action per round and its speed is halved.
 These effects last for 1 minute.
 The creature can repeat the Saving Throw at the end of each of its turns, ending the effect on itself with a success.

 | **Ecology** |
 | --- |